Whoenon/BetheBloch/README.md

 Calculate and draw the average infinitesimal energy loss according to the Bethe-Bloch formula

 # To Do
-Add the integration function to calculate the finite energy loss in a thick obstacle
+~~Add~~ fix the integration function to calculate the finite energy loss in a thick obstacle